EthereumOpenSubscriptions/standard/standards/chronologic-piper.md

 #### isFunded

-Checkes if there is enough funds available for provider to collect
+Checkes if there is enough funds available for the provider to collect

 ```SOLIDITY